Tchoukoualeu/my-wing/Readme.md

 ## Backend
-Fetching data is hoocked to a node backend hosted on `Glitch.com`, the code is the following:
+Fetching data is hoocked to a nodejs backend hosted on `Glitch.com`, the code is the following:

 ```javascript
 var express = require('express');